Rawan-Kh/Spaceship_Survivals_prediction/README.md

 # Spaceship Titanic
 ## Predict which passengers are transported to an alternate dimension

-The Spaceship Titanic was an interstellar passenger liner launched a month ago.
-With almost 13,000 passengers on board, the vessel set out on its maiden voyage transporting emigrants from our solar system to three newly habitable exoplanets orbiting nearby stars.

-While rounding Alpha Centauri en route to its first destination—the torrid 55 Cancri E—the unwary Spaceship Titanic collided with a spacetime anomaly hidden within a dust cloud.
-Sadly, it met a similar fate as its namesake from 1000 years before.
-Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!
-To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.

-## Help save them and change history!
+## Problem definition Summary:
+The Spaceship Titanic, an interstellar passenger liner, recently embarked on its inaugural voyage with the mission of transporting emigrants to three newly habitable exoplanets.
+However, tragedy struck when the spaceship collided with a hidden spacetime anomaly near Alpha Centauri, leading to a fate reminiscent of the original Titanic.
+Although the vessel remained intact, approximately half of the passengers—nearly 6,500 individuals—were unexpectedly transported to an alternate dimension.
+To aid in the rescue and recovery efforts, the challenge is to predict which passengers experienced this anomaly using the available records retrieved from the damaged computer system of the spaceship.

+● Cleansed and preprocessed the collected data by removing noise, handling missing values, and standardizing the format for further analysis.<br/>
+● Performed feature engineering by extracting relevant features and enhancing the dataset.<br/>
+● Conducted exploratory data analysis (EDA) to gain insights into the data.<br/>
+● Trained classification models using the RandomForestClassifier and GradientBoostingClassifier algorithms from the scikit-learn library.<br/>
+● Employed the GridSearchCV module from scikit-learn to perform hyperparameter tuning and optimize the models' performance.<br/>
+● Evaluated the trained models using metrics such as accuracy_score, precision_score, and recall_score.<br/>
+● Based on the evaluation results, I saved the best-performing model.<br/>